 You can link pages and assets as you normally would, and jQuery Mobile will automatically handle page requests in a single-page model, using Ajax when possible.
 When Ajax isn't possible (such as a non-same-domain url, or if specified using certain attributes on the link), a normal HTTP request is used instead.

 The goal of this nav model is to allow developers to create websites using best practices — where ordinary links will "just work" without any special configuration — while creating a rich, native-like experience that can't be achieved with standard HTTP requests.

-If the AJAX request fails, the framework will display a small error message overlay (styled in the "e" swatch) that disappears after a brief time so this doesn't break the navigation flow.
+If the Ajax request fails, the framework will display a small error message overlay (styled in the "a" swatch) that disappears after a brief time so this doesn't break the navigation flow.
 View an example of the error message.

 Links that point to other domains or that have